 Typical enterprises that don’t develop commercial software products are more likely to build this functionality themselves.
 They have proprietary business applications that IT teams have already developed, including those intended for consumption by outside parties such as customers and suppliers.
 These organizations are often eager to immediately begin an in-house build of analytics functionality upon deciding they need embedded BI.

-Furthermore, buying embedded BI allows organizations to focus on their core competencies, allowing them to leverage the toolset to bring the BI capabilities to the users more quickly.
+Furthermore, buying embedded BI software allows organizations to focus on their core competencies, allowing them to leverage the toolset to bring the BI capabilities to the users more quickly.

 Embedded Business Intelligence Dashboard – Project Management